hashim-ali09/Workout-Tracker/README.md

    - Normal: weight and reps
    - Drop Set: top set and drop set fields
    - Superset: A and B exercise fields
-6. Save the workout when finished.
+6. Press Save Workout to mark the day as saved (partial completion is allowed).
+7. Use History to inspect complete logs for any exercise.

 ## Data Storage

 All information is stored locally in the browser using `localStorage`.
 The app does not require an account or backend.

+Storage keys used:

+- `workoutTracker_v1` (primary)
+- `workoutTracker_v1_backup` (fallback backup)

 Stored data includes: